Nominations for the Holberg Prize

 The Holberg Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a scholar who has made outstanding contributions to research in the arts and humanities, social sciences, law or theology.
 The prize may be awarded both for work within a particular academic discipline and for work of a cross disciplinary nature.
 The prize winner must have had a decisive influence on international research.

-The Prize amount is NOK 6 000,000 (approximately EUR 760,000 / USD 617,000).
-The nomination deadline is 15 June.
-The nomination form for next year will be made available on this page in late November.
-Please read through the requirements listed below and the nomination form guide before filling out the form.
+The Prize is worth NOK 6 000,000 (approximately EUR 600,000 / USD 670,000).
+The nomination deadline is 15 June each year.
+Please read through the requirements listed below and the nomination form guide before submitting your nomination.

 Scholars holding positions at universities, academies and other research institutions, are entitled to nominate candidates to the Holberg Prize.
 Please note that all text and attachments must be written in English.
 In the nomination form we ask that you provide the following: